mihaicris-adoreme/cordial-ios-sdk/README.md

 1. If you use deep links feature in your implementation of `CordialDeepLinksDelegate` protocol, update `url: URL` param to `deepLink: CordialDeepLink` and instead of param `url` use `deepLink.url`

-2. If you used a **Notification Service Extension** for displaying images in push notifications in `Objective-C` language, remove and re-add it by choosing `Swift` as a target language and farther following the [instructions](#images-in-push-notifications)
+2. If you use a **Notification Service Extension** for displaying images in push notifications in `Objective-C` language, remove and re-add it by choosing `Swift` as a target language and farther following the [instructions](#images-in-push-notifications)

 3. Cocoapods extension name `CordialAppExtensions-Swift` has been changed to `CordialAppExtensions`.
-If you use cocoapods as a package manager the import class need to be change from `CordialAppExtensions_Swift` to `CordialAppExtensions`
+If you use cocoapods as a package manager the import class should be changed from `CordialAppExtensions_Swift` to `CordialAppExtensions`

 [Top](#contents)